Submitting a planning application

 Failure to provide a suitable deed may result in an application being refused, similarly, delays in returning the deed can result in applications being delayed or refused.

-For most smaller forms of development, where contributions are required in connection with the Solent Special Protection Area or Affordable Housing in line with the Affordable Housing Contributions SPD available by clicking here (PDF, 832KB, 18 pages), a Unilateral Undertaking may be used to secure the required contribution.
+For most smaller forms of development, where contributions are required in connection with the Solent Special Protection Area or Affordable Housing in line with the Affordable Housing Contributions SPD (PDF, 832KB, 18 pages), a Unilateral Undertaking may be used to secure the required contribution.
 In this instance, subject to your agreement and payment of the requisite fees, the council's Legal section will produce the required deed and undertake the necessary Land Registry checks.

 As with all planning obligations, developers or land owners are expected to meet the council’s reasonable legal fees associated with drafting, checking and approving the deed.
 The council’s fees associated with any of the standard unilateral undertakings are £150 per undertaking, payable to the Isle of Wight Council (although this may be increased if the matter is particularly complex).
 These legal fees are in addition to the statutory application fee and the contribution itself.